 ENG 330 British Literature Survey, beginnings to 1800 (fall semester)

 The first of two survey courses required for the English major, this course will help students develop their skills in close reading and historical perspective.
 We will focus on major works ranging from the Middle Ages through the end of the 18th century, progressing from the invention and spread of the English language, through the Renaissance and the English Civil War, and ending with the Enlightenment.
 Readings will include substantial portions of Beowulf, The Canterbury Tales, The Faerie Queen, Dr. Faustus, Paradise Lost, Oroonoko, and The Rape of the Lock as well as Elizabethan sonnets, carpe diem poetry, the metaphysical poets, and 18th-century poets, novelists and essayists.
-Assignments include: participation in class discussion; in-class quizzes; lots of short papers and creative writing assignments; and midterm and final exams.
+Assignments include: participation in class discussion; in-class quizzes; lots of short papers; and midterm and final exams.

 ENG 336: British Literature Survey, 1800 to the present (Spring Semester)

-Divided into four sections — Romanticism, the Victorians, modernism, and postmodernism — this course will explore the development of British poetry from the French Revolution to the digital revolution.
+Divided into four sections — Romanticism, the Victorians, modernism, and postmodernism — this course explores the development of British literature from the French Revolution to the digital revolution.
 We’ll study formal experiments in genre, style, and meter and the historical contexts in which those experiments developed.
-Authors will include Samuel Taylor Coleridge, John Keats, Anna Letitia Barbauld, Elizabeth Barrett Browning, Alfred Tennyson, Christina Rossetti, W. B. Yeats, T. S. Eliot, Derek Walcott, Philip Larkin, Carol Ann Duffy, Seamus Heaney, Daljit Nagra, and others.
+Authors may include Samuel Taylor Coleridge, John Keats, Anna Letitia Barbauld, Mary Shelley, Elizabeth Barrett Browning, Alfred Tennyson, Christina Rossetti, Rudyard Kipling, W. B. Yeats, T. S. Eliot, Virginia Woolf, Derek Walcott, Philip Larkin, Carol Ann Duffy, Grace Nichols, Zadie Smith, Daljit Nagra, Mohsin Hamid, and others.
 Assignments include participation in class discussions, reading quizzes, many short papers, and two exams.
+Each semester focuses on a particular genre, author, or period.